2600hz/kazoo/applications/crossbar/doc/notifications.md

 }
 ````

-##### Customizing the Message
+##### Specifying the Message

-You can send a message with changed subject, HTML and plain text templates by providing full notification document payload:
+For specifying the actual message (and the email subject) you want to send, provide HTML and plain text templates by uploading document:

 ```json
 {